VC

-The tech industry shed over 760,000 jobs in five years — but each wave had a completely different cause.
-Here is the full data by year and what drove every cut.
+The tech industry has shed over 950,000 jobs since 2020 — but each wave had a completely different cause.
+Here is the full data by year, updated through June 2026, and what drove every cut.

 TC